whidl/whidl/README.md

 ## Documentation

-In-progress documentation is at [whidl.github.io](https://whidl.github.io).
+In-progress documentation is at [whidl.github.io/whidl](https://whidl.github.io/whidl).
 The docs source is the `docs` directory in this repository.
 The documentation can be read locally by using `mdbook serve`, or on GitHub codespaces `mdbook serve --hostname 0.0.0.0`.

+The documentation at whidl.github.io/whidl is updated by any push to the `main` branch that changes files in `doc/**`.

 ## Using whidl to synthesize ROMs for the CS 314 Toy ARM computer